 It is important to recognise the significance of the categories described, but equally they should be considered as the starting point for targeting, and in fact, may not apply to some universities.
-The courses offered and other factors that form proposition may mean prospect targets fall outside the three groups, and that more detailed investigation is required.
+The courses offered to Chinese students and other factors that form proposition may mean prospect targets fall outside the three groups, and that more detailed investigation is required.

 However, the categories described are a good place to start understanding the Chinese student market, and knowing about them is important.
-Second Generation Wealth Inheritors come from families in which parents have had to work hard for success, but did not get a chance to gain experience of studying or working overseas.
+Second Generation Wealth Inheritors are Chinese students who come from families in which parents have had to work hard for success, but did not get a chance to gain experience of studying or working overseas.
 They desire that their children obtain an international business degree and ideally work experience that will prepare them for making a success of the family business when they take over.

-The trend towards career-break study currently stands at 13% of the overall Chinese student market, and grew 4% last year (source New Oriental Vision Overseas – Report on Chinese Students Overseas Study, 2017).
+The trend towards career-break study currently stands at 13% of the overall Chinese student market and grew 4% last year (source New Oriental Vision Overseas – Report on Chinese Students Overseas Study, 2017).

 Experienced Players have been marked out for overseas university education from a young age by parents that have a global outlook, and a wish that their children pursue international careers.